Invariance encoding in sliced-Wasserstein space for image classification with limited training data: Conclusion

 We obtain superior performance by expanding upon the recently published R-CDT-NS classification method \cite{shifat2021radon}, which can also be interpreted as the `nearest' sliced-Wasserstein distance method.
 The R-CDT-NS method \cite{shifat2021radon} was demonstrated to show equivalent or better classification accuracy at both low and high data regimes.
 In this paper, we improved upon the performance of the R-CDT-NS method at the low data regime without altering its previously superior performance at the high data regime.
 The performance improvement at the low data regime was achieved by improving the invariance prescribing framework of the R-CDT-NS method.
 In the proposed method, we encode invariances with respect to a more complicated deformation set than the previous paper \cite{shifat2021radon}: the affine deformations, i.e., translation, isotropic/anisotropic scaling, horizontal/vertical shear, and rotation in the sliced-Wasserstein space.
+Though images under the effect of these deformations are challenging to classify in native image space, the R-CDT subspace can capture these variations and thus simplify the associated classification problems.
 We mathematically derive approximate basis vectors corresponding to these deformations and use them to enhance the R-CDT subspace to encode invariances instead of augmenting the individual training images.
 As a result, the method can learn a specific deformation type using a few basis vectors without requiring to use thousands of augmented images representing that deformation.